-Safety boats will generally not be on the water but engines (5hp and electric) for the tender will be available in the sailability blue box (club key access) in case of emergency.
+Safety boats – The electric tender is available at all times and is left on charge in the tender garage at the East end of the sailability jetty.
 Keys for the other rescue boats and radios will remain in the lock up. (contact committee member if access needed).

 Gates – Please pull the main gate closed (the one closest to the road), after entry or exit, to prevent non members accessing the lake area to picnic or swim.
 Whilst you are at the club this gate does not need to be locked.

 Buildings: Access to main clubhouse is for the use of toilets and hand washing facilities and members should change at home if possible.
 To maintain social distancing only one household should use the changing or toilet facilities at a time.
 Please knock and ask if changing rooms/toilet are engaged before entering.

 Obviously, wash and dry hands well before exiting; we plan to fit a foot operated door opener to exits so you won’t have to touch handles.

 The main club room is closed to members except for emergencies, where access is needed to the telephone, first aid and/or defibrillator.